MicrosoftDocs/win32-pr.it-it/desktop-src/TaskSchd/emailaction-replyto.md

 ## <a name="property-value"></a>Valore proprietà

-Indirizzo di posta elettronica a cui si desidera rispondere.
+Indirizzo di posta elettronica a cui si vuole rispondere.

 ## <a name="requirements"></a>Requisiti